elastic/prodfiler-documentation/faq.md

 ## What language runtimes does Prodfiler support?

+The following programming languages are currently supported:

+* C/C++
+* Go
+* Java HotSpot (JDK 7-16, AOT and compressed pointers are not supported)
+* Python 3.6-3.9
+* PHP 7.3-7.4
+* Ruby 2.5-3.0.1
+* Perl 5.28-5.32

 ## How much CPU and RAM will the agent consume?

+The Prodfiler agent is designed to be used continuously in production and has a tiny performance footprint (< 1% CPU, ~200MB of RAM).

 ## Can Prodfiler crash my kernel?

+Prodfiler makes use of eBPF to load programs into the kernel.
+An eBPF program must pass the eBPF verifier, which ensures that the program is safe to run, before it's loaded into the kernel.
+This means that even if the eBPF program is buggy, it can not crash the kernel.

 ## How many machines can I deploy the agent to without your backend infrastructure melting?